- For defenders

 Noeline Blackwell is an Irish-based lawyer specialising in refugee law and is the Director General of FLAC (Free Legal Advice Centres), an NGO that provides free legal advice and services for those living in poverty.
 She is the former Chairperson of both the International Human Rights Trust and the Irish Section of Amnesty International.

 David Sykes has worked for over 30 years in the financial services sector combining careers in banking and stock broking.
 He is a member of the Securities Institute.

 Maria Mulcahy was involved with "People in Need" from 1988 – 2000.
 She was responsible for organising the RTE telethons, which raised €28 million.
-She was Director of Fundraising for the 2003 Special Olympics World Games and is a board member of Newstalk 106, the O’Brien Foundation and the Digicel Foundation.
+She was Director of Fundraising for the 2003 Special Olympics World Games and is a board member of Newstalk 106, The Iris O’Brien Foundation and the Digicel Foundation.

 Jim Conway is the founder of the Print and Display Group, one of Ireland's largest print companies, where he is now Chairman.
 Print and Display is one of Europe's market leaders in the screen, digital and litho production of outdoor poster, bus advertising and point-of-purchase materials.
 He also has a number of other media interests in Ireland and eastern Europe.

 Mary Jane N. Real is a founding member and former Coordinator of the Women Human Rights Defenders International Coalition.
 A lawyer by profession, she was part of establishing the Alternative Law Groups network in the Philippines.
 She is a long-time advocate of women’s rights having worked with women’s rights and human rights organisations in Asia Pacific and internationally including as Regional Coordinator of Asia Pacific Forum on Women, Law and Development.